PythonCHB/PythonListsSummaries/source/python_ideas/better_name.rst

 Why not a new name?
 ===================

 There are a lot of good reasons not to change names.
-In a thread about changing the name of ``json.loads`` -- a number of good expainatinos where provided:
+In a thread about changing the name of ``json.loads`` -- a number of good explanations where provided:

 https://mail.python.org/archives/list/python-ideas@python.org/thread/EJTIVQ2ZFSVHALTLRGFCOMOYGZYMKGQU/